 In today’s “get it now” economy, business owners’ biggest challenges hinge on finding new and innovative ways to grow revenues and build profit, so says Inc. Magazine (Johansson, 2016).
 The revenue/profit nut is a tough one to crack when you consider the impact of an increasingly stringent regulatory environment and the upward cost trajectory of employees’ healthcare insurance.
 Simply put, business owners in America are looking for new ways to do business.
-For many, their quest for innovation has led them to consider the concept of a privately-owned insurance company known as a Captive.
+For many, their quest for innovation has led them to consider the concept of a privately-owned insurance company known as a Private Insurance Company.

-What is a captive?
+What is a Private Insurance Company?

 Captive Alternatives offers more than 50 different insurance policies tailored to meet the specialized needs of business owners.
 That list is limited only by the types of risk that can be identified and insured.

 What happens to my premium payments?

 Professional underwriters and an actuarial analysis based on your coverage needs, budget and risk exposure determine your premiums.
 Then, you pay your premiums to an insurance company that issues your coverages and policies.
 In turn, the insurance company reinsures the premium to your captive – less fees and claim reserves.
 Your captive insurance company can then invest net premiums for the profit of the insurance company, which you own.

 Assuming all goes well, at some point in the future you will realize those profits as distributions from the captive you own at a tax-advantaged rate, (i.e., capital gains).
 Premiums may be deductible as an expense to your business, as opposed to “self-insuring,” which is usually not tax deductible and can’t compete with the coverage you get when buying insurance on the traditional, open market.

 Can I reinsure as little or as much as I want to?